AndreNicolai/pupil-docs/developer-docs/unity.md

 Once the calibration is finished and all reference points are sent to Pupil, the software will respond with either a `success` or `failure` message.

-- In case of success, `Pupil Manager` with activate the gameobjects for the actual scene and display the respective gaze visualizations
+- In case of success, `Pupil Manager` will continue by loading the actual scene with the respective gaze visualizations

 - In case of a failure, please use Pupil Capture to see if the confidence levels are good for both eyes when the user is wearing the headset.
 Unity accepts gaze data with a confidence level greater than 0.6, but values above 0.9 should be targeted.
 Also have a look at the console, as it might give you a hint at what is going wrong.

 ### Pupil Manager

-All market-based demos as well as the calibration scene contain the `Pupil Manager` gameobject.
+All market-based demos as well as the `Calibration` scene contain the `Pupil Manager` gameobject.
 Its corresponding script is listening for Pupil events such as the connection being established/quit and the calibration being started, stopped or failing. `Pupil Manager` is also available as Unity prefab (to be found in `pupil_plugin/Prefabs`), so that it can easily be added to existing scenes.
 It brings its own camera and a simple GUI to guide the user through the connection and calibration process.
-A successful calibration results in activating the actual scene objects, so for example the 3D market scene.
-If you use the prefab for your own scene, please specify the gameobject to activate by adding them to the `Game Objects To Enable` list, exposed in the Unity Inspector.
+A successful calibration triggers loading the actual scene, so for example the 3D market scene or in case of the `Calibration` scene an empty scene with a camera gameobject and the three-colored tracking markers.
+If you use the prefab for your own scene, please specify the scene/scenes you want to load in the Inspector GUI for the `Pupil Manager`
+- Add the name to the `Available Scenes` list
+- Set the `Current Scene Index` to the corresponding index
+- Scenes are loaded as additional content, so the `Pupil Manager` will still be available
+	- If you have to re-do the calibration after a scene has been loaded, just press 'c' (in case of VR) or use the GUI to do so (on HoloLens)

 ### Accessing Data